-Expel insider · 1 MIN READ · PETER SILBERMAN · JUN 23, 2020 · TAGS: Announcement / Managed detection and response / Selecting tech / Tools
+Expel insider · 1 MIN READ · PETER SILBERMAN · JUN 23, 2020 · TAGS: Announcement / MDR / Selecting tech / Tools

 If you run any workloads on Google Cloud Platform (GCP), I’ll bet you can identify with one of these scenarios:

 - You’ve got a multi-cloud strategy and recently migrated some data and workflows to GCP.
 Now it’s time to get serious about securing it.

 - You use GCP but don’t have a big enough team (or the right tech in place) to make sense of the regular barrage of GCP alerts and confusing river of logs.

 - You’re playing catch up because your dev team is running a couple workflows on GCP that you recently learned about and now it’s time to secure them.